whoaskedssselery/whoaskedssselery/README.md

 ## 👨‍💻 About me

-I'm a sophomore Fullstack Development student at **RTU MIREA**, currently focused on **frontend development**.
+I'm a second-year Fullstack Development student at **RTU MIREA**, focused on **frontend development**.

-My journey into web development started with learning the basics of HTML, CSS, JavaScript, JSX(vite + minista).
-Over time, I became especially interested in building clean, structured, and maintainable user interfaces.
+Started with HTML, CSS, and JavaScript, then moved into building real projects with React and TypeScript.
+Currently interested in frontend architecture, component design, and writing clean, maintainable code.

-- 🎓 Sophomore student at RTU MIREA
+- 🎓 Second-year student at RTU MIREA
-- 🌱 Currently learning **TypeScript** and **React**
+- 🔨 Recently shipped **Typist** — a keyboard trainer built with React + TypeScript
-- 🧠 Focused on writing clean, readable, and maintainable code
+- 🧠 Focused on clean architecture and meaningful abstractions
-- 💡 Interested in frontend architecture and UI logic
+- 🌱 Currently exploring backend integration (Supabase, TanStack Query)

 ---